SemicolonExpected/Is-It-An-Affiliate-Link/README.md

 sites with `search` or `convertri` in their names often were affiliate marketers.
 The former seems to try to monetize by getting users to click on the advertisement search results that they host.
 Most of these ad search results are from yahoo.
 This makes sense because google is known to crack down on advertisement fraud so they could not do this with google ads

 Interestingly sites with a `shop` or `store` subdomain did not seem to have many if any affiliates.
-I believe it is because affiliates like to sell one product, while the shop subdomain implies there is more than one item.
-Similarly `investors` as a subdomain hints at the site being a stonk site
+I believe it is because affiliates like to sell one product, while the shop subdomain implies there is more than one item. `en` and `us` imply multiple sites based on locality/langauge so that is also likely not affiliates.
+Similarly `investors` as a subdomain hints at the site being a stonk site. `/collections/` usually is a retailer

 love-stories-magazine.com is a site that might be an affiliate marketting site for amourfeel.com??